All Festivals in Mérida, Mexico in 2025

 In Yucatan, Dia de los Muertos (Day of the dead) is known by it's Maya name, Hanal Pixan.
 It means "food for the souls" in the Mayan language.
 Traditionally, the deceased are commemorated.
 It is November 1st and 2nd but the Mayans celebrate it from October 31st to November 2nd.

-All events in Mérida take place in the week before November 1.
+The festivities in Mérida in 2025 kick off with vibrant energy in the week leading up to November 1.
 The main event is Paseo de las Ánimas (Walk of the Souls), a parade that goes from the General Cemetery to Parque de San Juan.
-The exact dates will be announced by the City Council of Mérida.

 Hanal Pixan Festival (Walk of the Souls)